sirzur/DJA0230TLS/ROOT.md

 If it's not there, you're out of luck or something went awry.
 Check your router's logs using its wireless (use your phone/tablet/whatever, or worst case move the ethernet cable over to the LAN port, get an IP from your desktop, and poke around).
 Hopefully there's a clue.
 Anyway, for those who did get a device...

+**If you are restoring you want to use the export you did last time (from the end of this document).
+It will be plain text with funky characters at the end.
+If you've edited it, it's useless to you now.**

   1. Push file;
   2. Drop down and select your file;
   3. If it didn't auto-populate the type is `3 Vendor Configuration File`.